Saturday, May 5, 2012

 1984: Duran Duran owned the #1 U.K. song with "The Reflex".

-1984: Chrissie Hynde of the Pretenders and Jim Kerr of Simple Minds were married in New York's Central Park.
+1984: Chrissie Hynde of the Pretenders and Jim Kerr of Simple Minds were married in New York City's Central Park.

 1984: "Hello" from Lionel Richie was the #1 song on the AC chart for the fifth straight week.

-1984: Phil Collins had the #1 song for a third week with "Against All Odds (Take a Look At Me Now)".
+1984: Phil Collins had the #1 song for a third week with "Against All Odds (Take A Look At Me Now)".
 Lionel Richie was second again with "Hello", while the Thompson Twins were next with "Hold Me Now".
-Kenny Loggins followed with "Footloose" and Rick Springfield were up to #5 with "Love Somebody".
-The rest of the Top 10: Willie Nelson & Julio Iglesias with "To All the Girls I've Loved Before", the Cars scored their ninth career hit with "You Might Think", Tracey Ullman's "They Don't Know", Deniece Williams moved into the Top 10 with "Let's Hear It for the Boy" and Culture Club tumbled with "Miss Me Blind".
+Kenny Loggins followed with "Footloose" and Rick Springfield was up to #5 with "Love Somebody".
+The rest of the Top 10: Willie Nelson & Julio Iglesias with "To All the Girls I've Loved Before", the Cars scored their ninth career hit with "You Might Think", Tracey Ullman's "They Don't Know", Deniece Williams moved into the Top 10 with "Let's Hear It For The Boy" and Culture Club tumbled with "Miss Me Blind".

-1986: Cleveland, Ohio was named as the site for the Rock & Roll Hall of Fame.
+1986: Cleveland, Ohio was named as the site for the Rock and Roll Hall of Fame.
+Really too bad they tarnished it by electing far too many members.

 1990: A tribute concert to John Lennon was at the Pier Head Arena in Merseyside, England.
-Tom Petty, Ringo Starr, Jeff Lynne, Joe Walsh, Lou Reed, Joe Cocker, Lenny Kravitz, Al Green and Wet Wet Wet performed.
+Tom Petty, Ringo Starr, Jeff Lynne, Al Green, Joe Walsh, Natalie Cole, Lou Reed, Joe Cocker, Lenny Kravitz, and Wet Wet Wet performed.

 1990: The talented En Vogue debuted on the chart with their first single--"Hold On".